solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 [Figure 5.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-5_edit-b.jpg) _Eozoön canadense_, so-called channel system of _Eozoon_.
 [Figure 6.](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_32-6_edit-b.jpg) ditto.
 Both cuts taken from rocks collected by me in Little Nation.
 Compare the channel system of the numulites in Figure 3 with this alleged channel system!
 Picture 3 and 5 should be the same object.

-Compare to Figure 5 from _The Primordial Cell_ Table 4 and 5.
+Compare to Figure 5 from _Primordial Cell_ Table 4 and 5.